Department Digitally Integrated Microstructure and Mechanics

 Materials Mechanics Testing - Precision Under Extreme Conditions

-We characterise high-performance materials under realistic operating conditions.
-Servo-hydraulic, electromechanical and resonance testing machines with forces from 1 to 1000 kN are available for this purpose, including a biaxial testing machine for cross-shaped test specimens.
-Our test portfolio includes
+Reliable material data is the basis for evaluating the behaviour of parts and components under real operating conditions.
+We therefore characterise high-performance materials under realistic operating conditions and develop modern, digitalised testing methods.
+Servo-hydraulic, electromechanical and resonance testing machines with forces from 1 to 1000 kN are available for this purpose.
+A biaxial testing machine also allows the testing of cruciform specimens under biaxial loading conditions.
+Our range of services includes

-In our research, we focus on high-temperature materials, e.g. for air jet engines, and on lightweight materials.
-We work with digital methods such as image correlation, robot-assisted automation and digital workflows to record and analyse test data quickly and precisely.
-All data is stored sustainably in a data management system in accordance with the FAIR principle (Findable, Accessible, Interoperable, Reusable).
+In our research, we focus on high-temperature and lightweight materials that are used, for example, in jet engines or efficient lightweight constructions.
+We develop the latest imaging methods, robot-assisted automation and digital workflows to record and analyse test data quickly and precisely.
+On this basis, we create comprehensive material cards.
+All data is stored sustainably in a structured data management system in accordance with the FAIR principle (Findable, Accessible, Interoperable, Reusable).

 Getting to the Bottom of Materials - Analyses down to the Atomic Scale

-Modern materials are characterised by complex microstructures made up of different materials and phases.
-The basis for understanding material behaviour is the characterisation of these microstructures, from the atomic structure of the phases and interfaces to the classical microstructure and the discontinuities in components resulting from the shape.
-The Central Analysis and Metallography department prepares the microstructures of the materials and characterises them from the atomic level to the component.
-A variety of diffraction methods such as X-ray and electron diffraction as well as imaging microscopic methods such as light microscopy and scanning and transmission electron microscopy including the associated spectroscopic methods of energy dispersive X-ray spectroscopy (EDX ) and electron energy loss spectroscopy (EELS) are used.
-The interpretation of the analysis results is increasingly supported by data-driven evaluation methods and machine learning in order to identify hidden relationships between the material structures and the material properties.
+Modern materials are characterised by complex microstructures made up of different elements and phases.
+The basis for understanding material behaviour is the characterisation of these microstructures, from the atomic structure of the phases and interfaces to the classical microstructure and discontinuities in components.
+We develop methods to efficiently characterise the microstructure of materials from the atomic level to the component.
+We use a variety of diffraction methods such as X-ray and electron diffraction, as well as imaging microscopy methods from the fields of light microscopy, scanning electron microscopy (SEM) and transmission electron microscopy (TEM).
+These are supplemented by spectroscopic techniques such as energy dispersive X-ray spectroscopy (EDX) and electron energy loss spectroscopy (EELS).
+To interpret the analysis results, we rely on data-driven evaluation procedures and machine learning methods.
+This allows us to identify complex correlations between microstructure and material properties, which are decisive for the functional performance of components.

 Cross-Scale Modelling - Digital Approaches for new Materials